danielbachhuber/Assignment-Desk/readme.txt

 == Screenshots ==

 == Changelog ==

+= 0.9 =
+* Redesigned dashboard widget to more closely follow WordPress UI
+* Cleaned up columns spacing on Manage Posts view
+* Sorting on the all pitches public-facing view alternates between ascending and descending values
+* Sort all pitches by the number of volunteers
+* Pagination appears if there are more than 10 public story pitches to view
+* Various hooks before load and before form save for alternate forms of authentication
+* Bug fix: Users can now add a Co-Author when Assignment Desk is enabled
+* Bug fix: Editors can now add participants when Co-Authors is disabled

 = 0.8.1 =
 * Bug fix: Voting system now pulls values from hidden inputs and jQuery generates the entire request